SlithyMatt/x16-assembly-tutorial/README.md

 - https://github.com/commanderx16/x16-rom

-If you followed the instructions above to build and install gcc and cc65, you are all set to build both of those repos already.
+If you followed the instructions above to build and install gcc and cc65, you are all set to build both of those repos already. **Please note** that building the Windows emulator using Cygwin is not recommended, and at the very least requires additional environmental setup.
+It is *highly* recommended to use the release build of the Windows emulator or to use the cross-platform build environment on a Mac if you absolutely need a custom build.
+Using mingw32/64 on Linux has not been done successfully, either.

 For convenience, I recommend putting the emulator directory on your path to make your workflow exactly as seen in these videos.